-B.hominis and D.fragilis can trigger anything from tummy aches and altered stool to full blown chronic illness.
-Read why this hidden epidemic can drive some to consider suicide.
+An infection with Blasto. and D.fragilis can trigger tummy aches with altered stool through to full blown chronic illness.

-Drug treatments: Flagyl is the most widely prescribed drug to treat Blasto. and D.fragilis - despite little to recommend it.
-The experience of a Sydney GI clinic proves that the triple therapy is the most effective treatment currently available to treat Blasto.
+Drug treatments: The most widely prescribed drug used to treat Blasto. and D.fragilis is metronidazole despite little to recommend it.

-The medical approach to diagnosis and treatment can exert a higher price than years of unnecessary suffering.
-More about the under-acknowledged and under-recognised consequences resulting from long term infections in:
+The medical approach to diagnosing and treating these parasites may exert a higher price than years of unnecessary suffering for patients.
+There are under-acknowledged and under-recognised consequences resulting from a long term infections:

 A 1983 study in the American Journal of Gastroenterology warned that a single single stool specimen examination will miss many pathogenic protozoan infections in symptomatic persons.
-More than three decades later this test is still the diagnostic standard.
+Over three decades later this test is still the diagnostic standard in many countries.

-Why do IBS think tanks insist that stool testing is unnecessary in patients with IBS symtpoms, when studies show that at least half of patients with IBS harbour Blasto. and D.fragilis.
+Is the IBS industry too big to fail?
+Why do IBS think tanks insist that stool testing is unnecessary in patients with IBS symtpoms, when studies show that at least half of patients with IBS harbour Blasto. and D.fragilis?
+Why the disconnect?
 Read more here.